w2ak/Jekyll-Mono/acn/bgp-practical.md

 Internal BGP settings (OSPF settings, actually) in router `AS9.4` consider the link `AS9.4-AS9.3` to cost less than `AS9.4-AS9.2`.
-This forces the choice of `AS7` without having to tie break.
+This forces the choice of `AS7` without having to tie break because of Hot potato.

 ### Question 2.5